integralfx/MemTestHelper/DDR4 OC Guide.md

     [~ The Stilt](https://forums.anandtech.com/threads/ryzen-strictly-technical.2500572/page-72#post-39391302)
   * 2 CCD Ryzen 3000 CPUs (3900X and 3950X) seem to prefer 4 single rank sticks over 2 dual rank sticks.
     > For 2 CCD SKUs, 2 DPC SR configuration seems to be the way to go.
-    > Both the 3600 and 3700X did 1800MHz UCLK on 1 DPC DR config, but most likely due to the discrepancy of the two CCDs in 3900X, it barely does 1733MHz on those DIMMs.
+    > Both the 3600 and 3700X did 1800 MHz UCLK on 1 DPC DR config, but most likely due to the discrepancy of the two CCDs in 3900X, it barely does 1733 MHz on those DIMMs.
-    > Meanwhile with 2 DPC SR config there is no issue in reaching 1866MHz FCLK/UCLK.
+    > Meanwhile with 2 DPC SR config there is no issue in reaching 1866 MHz FCLK/UCLK.
 [~ The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html#post28052342)
 * tRCD is split into tRCDRD (read) and tRCDWR (write).
 Usually, tRCDWR can go lower than tRCDRD, but I haven't noticed any performance improvements from lowering tRCDWR.
 It's best to keep them the same.
 * Geardown mode (GDM) is automatically enabled above DDR4-2666, which forces even tCL, even tCWL, even tRTP, even tWR and CR 1T.
 If you want to run odd tCL, disable GDM.
 If you're unstable try running CR 2T, but that may negate the performance gain from dropping tCL, and may even be less stable than GDM enabled.